A reader asks:

 The second question you were asked is a usual one – if there is something you could change in yourself as a BA, what would you change?
 I am a business process analyst.
 My weakness, if you want to call it that, is my lack of experience in IT.
 I don’t have a background in Oracle or SQL, so I am honest.

-The most difficult task for me is building the trust with my project manager and all the stakeholders.
+The third question is also not uncommon.
+The most difficult task for me is building trust with my project manager and all the stakeholders.
 I usually come into a project as an outsider, as contractors normally do.
 You have to move fast and prove yourself quickly or people think you are not delivering.